kimcabb/GA-Project-2/README.md

-GA Project 2

-Seasonal Planting Guide
+# SowGood: A Seasonal Planting Guide

 My app will allow users to create/read/update/delete basic crop data, based on seasons of the year.
 This app is based on a two-model system, Season and Crop.
 Seasons have crops, and crops belong to seasons.